Local infiltration analgesia (LIA) in endoprosthetics: Pain-free mobility after hip and knee replacement

 Your next step

-Would you like to learn more about the benefits of LIA , modern hip or knee arthroplasty?
+Would you like to learn more about the advantages of LIA , modern hip replacement or knee replacement surgery?

 👉 Visit the website www.endoprotheticum.de or contact the team by phone.

-Your advantage: At ENDOPROTHETICUM Rhein-Main, you can expect individual consultation, precise planning, and treatment of the highest standard – so that you can soon mobile again without pain .
+Your advantage: At ENDOPROTHETICUM Rhein-Main you can expect individual consultation, precise planning and treatment at the highest level – so that you can soon mobile again without pain .

 Conclusion

-Local infiltration analgesia, or local infiltration anesthesia (LIA), is a milestone in modern arthroplasty.
-Whether for hip or knee , it enables a pain-free surgical procedure, immediate mobilization, and a significantly more pleasant patient journey.
+Local infiltration analgesia, or local infiltration anesthesia (LIA), is a milestone in modern endoprosthetics.
+Whether for hip or knee , it enables a less painful surgical procedure, immediate mobilization, and a significantly more comfortable patient journey.

 • Less pain immediately after surgery

-• Getting up and walking early on the day of surgery
+• Getting up and leaving early on the day of surgery

-• Fewer side effects due to reduced painkiller administration
+• Fewer side effects due to reduced painkiller dosage

 • Faster recovery and shorter hospital stay

-• Increased patient satisfaction and confidence in the prosthesis
+• Increased patient satisfaction and trust in the prosthesis

 MAKE AN APPOINTMENT?